-Listed on the Forbes Billionaires list for 2021, Dimon’s net worth is estimated at $1.9 billion.
-He first joined the billionaires club in 2015 with a net worth of $1.1 billion.
+Listed on the Forbes Billionaires list for 2021, Dimon’s net worth still stands in the billions in 2023.
+As of May 2023, Dimon's net worth was an estimated $1.6 billion, according to Forbes, down from the $1.9 billion he was worth in 2021.
+Dimon first joined the billionaires club in 2015 with a net worth of $1.1 billion.
 He's one of only a few bank managers to reach that level of wealth.

-Dimon’s current compensation includes an annual base salary of $1.5 million and a performance-based incentive of $30 million, which is split between $5 million in cash and $24.5 million in performance shares, according to a regulatory filing with the SEC.
+In 2021, Dimon's compensation included an annual base salary of $1.5 million and a performance-based incentive of $30 million, which was split between $5 million in cash and $24.5 million in performance shares, according to a regulatory filing with the SEC.

 In 2020, JPMorgan's earnings took a bit of a hit.
 The bank’s net income of $29.1 billion was down about $7.3 billion from 2019.
 Its return on tangible common equity at 14 percent was also down from the prior year when it was 19 percent.

-Born and raised in Queens, N.Y., Dimon received his undergraduate degree from Tufts University, followed by an MBA from Harvard Business School.
+Born and raised in New York City, N.Y., Dimon received his undergraduate degree from Tufts University, followed by an MBA from Harvard Business School.

 He started his career in finance at American Express in 1982.
 It was there that Dimon met his mentor Sandy Weill.
 He followed Weill to Travelers insurance but, soon after the company merged with Citigroup and Weill asked Dimon to resign.